UtilityHotbar/autoratiocinator/README.md

 /explain $5
 ```

+## Quick Overview

+Papers such as the following [https://arxiv.org/abs/2402.08164v1](https://arxiv.org/abs/2402.08164v1) outline some fundamental limitations with Transformers in fields such as semantic or functional composition.
+A suggested solution is to incorporate LLMs with knowledge graphs.
+This is a practical experiment in automatically generating, assembling, and using knowledge graphs to reason about existing texts.
+The project is **in progress**.

 ## Explanation
 `network_main.py` contains a CLI based interface for constructing knowledge graphs (MultiDiGraphs in `networkx` where nodes are statements and directed edges infer a dependency relationship between statements.
 E.g. "Socrates is mortal" depends on "Socrates is a man" and "All men are mortal").
 Use `/help` to list all available commands.
 You can create nodes, delete nodes, create and delete dependencies, visualise graphs, and list dependencies for any given node.